bshubhamb/Tap-Tap/README.md

 # Tap-Tap
 A webpage for fun.
 Press any alphabetic key to get animation and a sweet sound.
-This website uses Paper.js and Howl.js javascript libraries for animation and playing audio on the webpage.
+This webpage uses Paper.js and Howl.js javascript libraries for animation and playing audio respectively.